rcap107/forecasting/objectives.md

         - Show limitation of split conformal predictions:
         - Show CQR.
         - Non-exchangeable conformal prediction.

+- Making models with lagged features robust to random missing values.
 - TabICL or TabPFN on calendar + exogenous features (without lag features).

 - Use skore at some points?
 Maybe not for this iteration.